 There’s an important difference between “eating” and “dining.”
 Eating is something you do every day; it can be amazing, but it’s not an

 event.
 Dining is more like an event; it’s one part exceptional food and one part experience.
-There are hundreds of fantastic restaurants in Minneapolis, but some just go above and beyond when it comes to creating an experience that will stick with you long after that happy food-coma-nap you need after an epic meals.
-These 11 unique spots were chosen both for their food (or drinks) and for the overall dining experience.
+There are hundreds of fantastic restaurants in Minneapolis, but some just go above and beyond when it comes to creating an experience that will stick with you long after that happy food-coma-nap you need after an epic meal.
+These fun restaurants in Minneapolis were chosen both for their food (or drinks) and for the overall dining experience.